Spoonail-Iroiro/maginai/examples/README_en.md

 If you would like to add new examples, please let us know on [Discord](https://discord.gg/Z7n5EPxQ) or through other channels.

+Each `example-*` folder is a valid mod's main folder, so you can install it as a mod using [gmaginai-l](https://github.com/Spoonail-Iroiro/gmaginai-l/blob/master/README.md) or [manually](../INSTALL_en.md)

 # Table of Contents
 - [Character](#character)
 - [Debug](#debug)